redwoodjs/der-spielplatz/README.md

 The data model is defined in: `api/datamodel.prisma`, when you modify the data model you generate a migaration with `cd api; prisma2 lift save`

-To apply the migration run `prisma2 lift up`, this will create a SQLite database in `./api/db/dev.db`
+To apply the migration run `prisma2 lift up`, this will create, or modify, a SQLite database in `./api/db/dev.db`

 ## ORM: Prisma Photon